 VN 200AM will introduce the student to the anatomy and physiology of the Integumentary, Musculoskeletal, Respiratory, Cardiovascular, Gastrointestinal, Endocrine, Renal, Neurosensory, Immunology-Oncology, Mental Health/Rehab, Reproductive systems as well as components in Obstetrics and Pediatrics.
-The student will also be introduced to the etiology of common disorders/diseases, the diaanosis, treatment and prevention of disease. pharmacological agents, age-related changes and nutritional needs are discussed.
+The student will also be introduced to the etiology of common disorders/diseases, and the diagnosis, treatment and prevention of disease.
+Related pharmacological agents, age-related changes and nutritional needs are discussed.
 Assessment, emergency treatment and the complications are also identified.
 The units emphasize the nursing interventions and the psychosocial aspects for the care of the client with a disorder.
 Selected skills lab experiences will allow the student to practice appropriate nursing skills.

-VN 300AB - Medical-Surgical Nursing/Advanced Clinical Skills
+VN 300AB - Advanced Clinical Skills/Medical-Surgical & Specialty Nursing

 VN 300AB addresses the theories and skills of each system are integrated in the clinical setting.
 Individual health care needs of adult and geriatric patients with system disorders will be cared for.
-Patient assessment skills and the application of nursing process in managing patient needs in the adult medical/surgical environments will be examined and practiced.
+Patient assessment skills and the application of nursing process in managing patient needs in the adult medical/surgical, obstetric, and pediatric environments will be examined and practiced.
 Includes clinical experiences in an acute, subacute, clinic, MD office, and/or daycare setting, clinical experiences can include obstetrics, pediatrics, mental health and virtual hospital experiences.

-VN 300C - Role Transition
+VN 300C - Role Transition - Transition to the LVN Role